Who or what inspired you to pursue a career in music?

 Very positive, in all ways

-Pianist Tedd Joselson has recorded the Rachmaninov Piano Concerto No.2 and the Grieg Concerto for Piano and Orchestra with the Philharmonia Orchestra, to accompany the debut of the Lim Fantasy of Companionship, conducted by Arthur Fagen.
+Pianist Tedd Joselson has recorded the Rachmaninov Piano Concerto No.2 with the Philharmonia Orchestra, and the Grieg Concerto for Piano and Orchestra with the RPO, both conducted by Arthur Fagen, and available on the Signum Classics label